hukeyi/read-vue2.x-source-code/note/04-dynamic-data-observer-dep-and-watcher.md

 - Watcher
 - How they cooperate

-In [previous article](https://github.com/numbbbbb/read-vue-source-code/blob/master/03-init-introduction.md), we have learned how Vue does the initialization.
+In [[03-init-introduction]], we have learned how Vue does the initialization.
 After init, many interesting things happen.

 For example, if you change one of your properties `name`, then your webpage is automatically updated with the new value.